 Eligible students must be in good standing with the university and have completed 48 units of college level credit.
+This minor is not available to students in the Marshall School of Business.
 Students must complete an application for the minor, including a one page statement of how completion of the minor will contribute to their goals and objectives.
-This form can be obtained and must be returned to the Office of Undergraduate Admissions, Bridge Hall 105.
+This form can be obtained from the Marshall Office of Undergraduate Admissions.
 Students must take four elective courses offered in the marketing department to satisfy this minor.
-See Department of Marketing, page 148, for lists of courses relevant to this minor.
+See Department of Marketing, page 153, for lists of courses relevant to this minor.